domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 ### Deterministic Behavior

 - Deterministic code always produces the same output for a given input
-- In contrast, non-deterministic code produces random, unexpected output for a given input, possibly caused by:
+- In contrast, non-deterministic code produces random, unexpected output for a given input

-  - Race conditions
-  - Unexpected state
-  - Changing state
+Note:
+Possibly caused by race conditions, unexpected state, changing state

 +++